 Develop Color Consciousness.

 The AAAL Minor teaches students that paying attention to race and its historical meanings—rather than pretending that "color blindness" is always the solution to racial problems—is the best way to confront racial inequality.
-By learning to be conscious of color and how it operates in our world, you'll become more aware of white privilege and learn to appreciate the lives, experiences, and literary traditions often marginalized by color-blind discourse.
+By learning to be conscious of color and how it operates in our world, you'll become more aware of white privilege, structural racism, and learn to see and understand the identities, experiences, and literary traditions often marginalized by color-blind discourse.

 Enrich Your Major.

 The AAAL Minor can be combined with any undergraduate major at WCU.
 Whether you're majoring in English or fields such as History, Criminal Justice, Social Work, Communications, or Women's & Gender Studies, you'll find that the critical study of African and African American literature can enrich and inform your major in profound ways.

 Enhance Your Career Prospects.

 In today's diverse and globalized workplace, employers are always looking for graduates with the multicultural skills and perspectives that our minor provides.
 By declaring the AAAL Minor, you'll ensure that prospective employers see your interests in diversity and multiculturalism and recognize your credentials in the field.